keeeksdev/Email/README.md

 You also have to go to your account (Google Account) > Settings > Security > turn ON 'Less secure apps'.
+    - if you cant find the option thats because you have 2 step verification on, turn that off first and that the option will appear.

 This project only works for GMAIL ONLY.